Ian MacGregor (journalist)

 Ian MacGregor is a British journalist.
 He is a former editor of The Sunday Telegraph, now in an 'Emeritus' role.

+Early life

 MacGregor studied at the University of Edinburgh, where he edited the student newspaper, titled The Student.

+Career

-He entered professional journalism in 1986 at the Southern Evening Echo in Southampton, along with Tony Gallagher, later editor of The Daily Telegraph and The Sun.
+MacGregor entered professional journalism in 1986 at the Southern Evening Echo in Southampton, along with Tony Gallagher, later editor of The Daily Telegraph and The Sun.
 MacGregor joined South West News Service in Bristol in 1988.
 He was then the editor of Metro during 2001, and moved to become Deputy Editor of the Evening Standard at the start of 2002.
 In 2006, he was appointed Deputy Editor of The Daily Telegraph; the post was initially intended to be held jointly with Will Lewis, but Lewis was then appointed as the paper's editor.